 - Add the queso sauce back to the small pot and place over low heat.

-- Heat the queso on low, stirring with a wooden spoon for five minutes or until the mixture is warmed through and slightly reduced (the queso will continue to thicken after it's removed from the heat).
+- Heat the queso on low, stirring with a wooden spoon for 3 to 5 minutes or until the mixture is warmed through and slightly reduced (the queso will continue to thicken after it's removed from the heat).

 - Remove the queso from heat.
 Mix the chiles, tomatoes, and cilantro into the queso mixture.
 Pour the queso into a serving bowl and serve immediately.